OSGeo/gdal/doc/source/drivers/vector/shapefile.rst

 a fallback in the LDID/codepage setting from the .dbf file, and use it to translate string fields to UTF-8 on read, and back when writing.
 LDID "87 / 0x57" is treated as ISO-8859-1 which may not be appropriate.
-The :decl_configoption:`SHAPE_ENCODING` configuration option may be used to override the encoding interpretation of the shapefile with any encoding supported by CPLRecode or to "" to avoid any recoding.
+The :config:`SHAPE_ENCODING` configuration option may be used to override the encoding interpretation of the shapefile with any encoding supported by CPLRecode or to "" to avoid any recoding.